Bottelet/DaybydayCRM/readme.md

 ## Get started

-I would like to refer to the wiki, on help on getting started
+I would like to refer to the wiki, for help on getting started

 * [Installation](https://github.com/Bottelet/Flarepoint-crm/wiki/Install)
 * [Installation with Docker](https://github.com/Bottelet/Flarepoint-crm/wiki/Install-using-Docker)